 - 4 cups beef broth

-- 6 tablespoons ranch mix, I prefer homemade or about 3 packets of store-bought*.
+- 6 tablespoons homemade ranch mix, or 2 packets of store-bought seasoning*.
 SEE NOTES

-- 4- 15 oz. cans cannellini beans, drained, or 4 cups freshly cooked
+- 4- 15 oz. cans cannellini or pinto beans, drained or 4 cups freshly cooked

 Instructions